The v0 and v1 series have a lot of common hardware features. The final version in this line, v1.2 looked like:

 For those who don't have ready access to the gEDA suite, here are pdf snapshots of the files for Production PCB version 1.1 in more easily readable form.

-This is our current production version, first made available for sale on Christmas day 2011.
+This is our last production version of the 1.0 series, first made available for sale on Christmas day 2011.

 Changes from v1.1 include: